mmbman/Katagiri/miscellaneous.md

 ##### [Arts and Buddhism](1983-10-29-Arts-and-Buddhism)

-Katagiri Roshi discusses what is the true purpose of Buddhism, which intersects with a discussion of the arts and their relation to *sunyata* (“emptiness”).
+Katagiri Roshi discusses the true purpose of Buddhism, which intersects with a discussion of the arts and their relation to *sunyata* (“emptiness”).
 Life and death should be seen in terms of the way (*bendo*), not in terms of satisfying our desires.

 ---